Well that was awkward…

 Effective managers these days don’t have time for handholding or micromanaging an employee’s every move.
-Employers are looking for reliable self starters who can do the job right the first time.
+Employers are looking for reliable self-starters who can do the job right the first time.
 Make sure to emphasize examples of your strong work ethic and willingness to take initiative.
-If a manager senses you’re high maintenance, it’s a major red flag.
+If a manager senses you are high maintenance, it’s a major red flag.

 Employers often figure that they can train new employees when it comes to technical skills or company procedures.
 Yet, they don’t have the time, resources, or patience to get employees up to speed when it comes to essential soft skills.
 By taking the initiative to sharpen your soft skills, you will be setting yourself apart – and setting yourself up for success.

 Finding new employment can be a stressful time, but using our resources can give you the confidence and know-how to put your best foot forward.
 Download our job seeker’s guide for even more tips and best practices!